 ISB-CGC BigQuery Table Search¶

 The ISB-CGC BigQuery Table Search UI (https://isb-cgc.appspot.com/bq_meta_search/) is a discovery tool that allows users to explore and search for ISB-CGC hosted BigQuery tables.
 It can be accessed directly from the ISB-CGC homepage (https://isb-cgc.org/) by clicking on Launch in the BigQuery Table Search box or selecting BigQuery Table Search from the Data Browsers drop down menu on the main menu bar.

 Note: Users are not required to have a Google Cloud Platform (GCP) project or an account to learn more about the tables hosted by ISB-CGC.

-Currently, ISB-CGC hosts over 300 open access BigQuery tables containing data for over 25 research programs and for over 15 data types.
+Currently, ISB-CGC hosts open access BigQuery tables containing data for over 25 research programs and for over 15 data types.
 Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a free-form text search or via available filters.

 Links to various helpful documentation pages are available, including Google BigQuery’s documentation and ISB-CGC’s BigQuery documentation and the ISB-CGC Release Notes.

 The search filters consist of a combination of multi-select dropdown lists, checkboxes and free-form text fields.